UK "journalists' church" seeks financial suitor

 "It's managed to keep it going in some sense, and I think that's quite important."

-The money will go toward conserving the spire's stonework and recramping as well as general church repairs and a clean-up.
+The money will go towards conserving the spire's stonework and recramping as well as general church repairs and a clean-up.

 The latest sizeable piece of stone fell away in September, landing on a flat roof.
 Nobody was injured.